-2. Observations
+2. OBSERVATIONS

 New observations from seven orbits of Director's Discretionary Time (General Observer program number 13609) are combined with two orbits obtained under a Target of Opportunity program (General Observer program number 13475).
-We used the WFC3 camera (Dressel 2010) with 0.04" pixels each corresponding to about 33 km at the first observation in September, increasing to about 69 km by the last observation in 2014 February.
+We used the WFC3 camera (Dressel 2010) with 0.04 pixels each corresponding to about 33 km at the first observation in September, increasing to about 69 km by the last observation in 2014 February.
 The Nyquist-sampled (two-pixel) spatial resolution ranged from 66 to 138 km.
-All observations were taken using the extremely broad F350LP filter (full-width-at-half-maximum 4758Å) which provides maximum sensitivity to faint sources at the expense of introducing some uncertainty in the transformation to standard astronomical filter sets.
-The effective wavelength for a solar-type (G2V) source is 6230Å.
-A journal of observations is given in Table 1 while Figure (1) provides a graphical representation.
+All observations were taken using the extremely broad F350LP filter (FWHM 4758 Å) which provides maximum sensitivity to faint sources at the expense of introducing some uncertainty in the transformation to standard astronomical filter sets.
+The effective wavelength for a solartype (G2V) source is 6230 Å. A journal of observations is given in Table 1 while Figure 1 provides a graphical representation.